Tricky waste

 Flares

-It is a legal requirement in South Australia that expired marine distress flares be handed in to a police station equipped to handle marine pyrotechnics.
+It is a legal requirement in South Australia that expired marine distress flares must be handed in to a police station equipped to handle marine pyrotechnics.
 These flares are then collected by SafeWork SA and safely destroyed.
 Further details are available from the SafeWork SA website.

 Fluoros & globes